Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-52-autoimmune.md

 "So what’d Computer Cthulhu want?"
 Frasier asked.

 "It turned into a hot girl and gave us a prisoner," Wilde said, throwing himself onto the ship’s nest-bed.
-He’d catch hell from Tooko for stinking it up later, but for now the pilot was too busy with pre-flight checks. *God* he was looking forward to getting back to civilization…
+He’d catch hell from Tooko for stinking it up later, but for now the pilot was too busy with pre-flight checks. *God* he was looking forward to getting back to civilization...

-"...You taking the piss, or…?"
+"...You taking the piss, or...?"
 Rees asked.

 "Nope."